MagnusOstertag/AI4ArcticSeaIceChallenge/README.md

 - based on the different train and test distributions, featureize and resample

 ### TODO

-@Magnus
-- ask why the computing time was reduced
-- re-check the resampling: Is it any good (not order independent, not normalized, ...)?
-- stick `Quattro Formaggi` together from the improvements and transfer_learning

 @Toni
 - extend the architecture: attention u-net? / residual connections / inception u-net